Amazon’s hidden ‘outlet’ section has massive kitchen deals for Prime Day

 Best Amazon Outlet small appliance deals

 Small appliances are the unsung heroes in the kitchen.
 We know that from how popular air fryers and Instant Pots have become over the last few years.
 With cold weather right around the corner, now is the time to check out kettles, slow cookers and other winter essentials.
-Thankfully, the Amazon Outlet has you covered, with all the small kitchen appliances you need at some great prices.
+Thankfully, the Amazon Outlet has you covered, with all the small kitchen appliances you need at some great prices ahead of October Prime Day.

 - GoWISE USA 1700-Watt 5.8-QT 8-in-1 Digital Air Fryer with Recipe Book